tencentyun/intlcloud-documents/product/存储/对象存储 4.0/SDK文档/iOS SDK/快速入门_intl.md

 - Your mobile phone must be connected to a network (GPRS, 3G, Wi-Fi, etc.).
 - Obtain the APPID, SecretId, and SecretKey from the [COS V5 Console](https://console.cloud.tencent.com/cos5).

-> ?For more information on the definitions of SecretID, SecretKey, Bucket and other terms and how to obtain them, see [COS Glossary](https://cloud.tencent.com/document/product/436/7751).
+> For more information on the definitions of SecretID, SecretKey, Bucket and other terms and how to obtain them, see [COS Glossary](https://cloud.tencent.com/document/product/436/7751).

 ### Configure the SDK